Summer Radiologic Technologist Assistant Program

-The Radiologic Technologist Assistant Program provides education on basic skills, competencies, and safety to prepare students for positions in clinical departments in diagnostic imaging.
+The Summer Radiologic Technologist Assistant Program (SRTA) operates as part of the Lifespan Summer Youth Employment Program.
+The SRTA program provides education on basic skills, competencies, and safety to prepare students for positions in clinical departments in diagnostic imaging.
 A radiologic technologist assistant (TA) provides support to the radiologic technologist and imaging department.

 - Proof of diploma or GED certificate (preferably individuals of ages 17 to 21)